-4. Include all supplementary materials along with your books.
+3. Include the Packing Slip and Supplementary Materials - Check that you have included all the books that are in the packing slip.
+Do not pack books that are not in the packing slip, do not pack multiple deals together.
+Include all supplementary materials inside your books.
 If you’re selling CD’s or DVD’s, place them inside their case and then inside a textbook so that they won’t break during transit.

-12. One mailing label is for one box only.
+5. Place Shipping Label on Top - Tape down the shipping label completely, so that it won’t get torn or damaged.
+One shipping label is for one box only.
 Do not print multiple copies of the same label to use for multiple boxes.
-If you need additional labels, go to Your Orders and find the order you need an additional label for.
-Click Order Details, etc.
+If you need additional labels, please contact BookDeal support.